vzaccaria/diy/description.md

 # serving and livereloading

-Serving static files from a directory and livereloading upon a change of a product is supported through `pm2` and `tiny-lr`.
-We can create two make targets (`start` and `stop`) that take care of starting and stopping both services:
+Serving static files from a directory and livereloading upon a change of a product are supported through `pm2` and `tiny-lr`.
+We can create two make targets (`start` and `stop`) that start and stop both services:

 ```js
 generateProject(_ => {